 - Sugars: For extra soft cookies, use more brown sugar than white granulated sugar.
 You also need a bit of white granulated sugar for coating the dough.

 - Peanut Butter: The best peanut butter to use for today’s peanut butter snickerdoodles is a creamy processed peanut butter like Skippy or Jif.
-I do NOT recommend natural-style.
+Just like when making peanut butter chocolate chip cookies, I do NOT recommend natural-style.
 While it’s so tasty for eating and cooking, it’s just going to make your cookies dry out and crumble.

 - Chopped Peanuts: I like using salted roasted peanuts for extra flavor.
 You could also use peanut butter baking chips, or both!